An overview of some butterfly figurines as French Feves!

 9. Le Peon de jour (European peacock, Aglais io)

-10. Le Grand Porte-Queue (Old World Swallowtail, Papilio machaon)[You must be registered and logged in to see this link.][You must be registered and logged in to see this link.]
+10. Le Grand Porte-Queue (Old World Swallowtail, Papilio machaon)[You must be registered and logged in to see this image.]

 There are two here and they are probably part of a larger set.